-The site-specific installation was constructed by hand in one day, on the falling tide from materials found on site, in order to have minimal environmental impact.
-During the remainder of the tidal cycle, and those following, the fence was dismantled by wave and tidal action.
+25 tidal cycle, and those following, the fence was dismantled by wave and tidal action.
 This cycle of construction and destruction was documented in video and with time-lapse still photography.

 Exhibitions derived from the documentation of ephemeral works function as translations of the original experience, offering an extended opportunity for members of the public to experience aspects of the original work and its context.
-Two exhibitions of artwork derived from Boundary|Time|Surface have provided opportunities for several thousand members of the public to interact directly with a range of visual media, which served both as aesthetic objects, and as sources of information regarding the geological and socio-political history of the site.
+Two exhibitions of artwork derived from Boundary Time Surface have provided opportunities for several thousand members of the public to

+30 interact with a range of visual media directly, both as aesthetic objects, and as sources of information regarding the geological and socio-political history of the site.
 A limited-edition book published in September 2019, to accompany an exhibition of the work, has extended the reach of the project further.